locallyoptimistic/LocallyOptimistic/content/post/analytics_brain_trust.md

 Imagine you hit a roadblock while trying to tackle a complex piece of analysis, using a python function or designing your first data organization.
 What do you do?
 Of course you start with an internet search, but what do you do when you're really stuck?
 I like to phone a friend.

 In this post I explore my favorite learning style – learning from others – and the steps to building your own analytics brain trust.
-I have used this approach for many challenges (including building an Analytics team from the ground up) and I believe it can be applied to most challenges.
+I have used this approach to solve many challenges (including building an Analytics team from the ground up) and I believe it can be almost universally applied.
 <!--more-->